emptyewer/CMPyMOL/README.md

 CMPyMOL
 =======
-CMPyMOL combines the 3D visualization capabilities of PyMol and protein contact map into a rich and intuitive tool for scientific analysis.
+CMPyMOL combines the 3D visualization capabilities of PyMOL and protein contact map into a rich and intuitive tool for scientific analysis.
 This software is freely distributed under the MIT license for Linux and Mac OS X platforms.

 Website
 =======